 The Four Steps I Take When My Migraine Starts

 I have a small window.
 Truth be told, it’s more like a tiny porthole window than a big bay window.
 When the twinges of my migraine first begin, I have a small window of time to send it back into the void from which it came.
-If I miss my window, then I’m doomed to keeping my own bedroom windows shut-tight, and the blinds closed until it sets me free.
+If I miss my window, then I’m doomed to keep my own bedroom windows shut tight and the blinds closed until it sets me free.

 If all my first attempts at freeing myself have failed, then I take my prescribed relief mediation.
 My 90-minute window has elapsed, and I know taking my doctor-prescribed meds is my last and best hope of finding relief.

 It’s taken some trial and error, but knowing how long my window of time lasts before my migraine takes hold gives me an opportunity to throw them out the window.
 Of course, there are those days when my migraine is here to stay.
-That’s when I do my best to breathe and remember that behind my drawn bedroom curtains, the sun is outside shining.
+That’s when I do my best to breathe and remember that behind my drawn bedroom curtains, the sun is shining outside.

 Have you taken our In America Survey yet?